runrig-coop/hedgerows/index.md

 I'd first heard these anonymous lines in an interview with historian Peter Linebaugh, commemorating the 800th anniversary of _Magna Carta_.
-He was discussing its lesser known companion, the _Charter of the Forest_, which enshrined the peasantry's rights to forage and graze their animals on common lands.
-It was the first time I'd heard the longer history of the English commons and its eventual enclosure.
+He was discussing its lesser known companion, the _Charter of the Forest_, which protected the peasantry's rights to forage and graze their animals on common lands.
+It was the first time I'd heard the longer history of the English commons, how it was enshrined in the English constitution and only phased out by a gradual process called enclosure that took centuries to complete.
+Enclosure is exactly what it sounds like: closing off common pasture or forest by means of fences, hedges or by blocking roads so that it's no longer accessible to the common peasantry.
 More recently I was reminded of the poem when Linebaugh recited it once again in an interview with David Bollier, a fact I would soon come to realize was no coincidence.

 Genna's comments fused together the final conceptual links between enclosure, which though obscure is at least a fairly plain matter of historical record,